Enrolment

 Scholarships

-Recognising and rewarding academic excellence, co-curricular achievement, and exemplary effort in Years 4 – 12
+Recognising and rewarding academic excellence, co-curricular achievement, and exemplary effort in Years 5 – 12.
+Applications for a 2027 start are open now.

 The Spirit of Investigator Scholarship is Investigator College’s highest recognition of personal excellence.

-The scholarship is provided to a young person who embodies the very best of our aspirational values — dedication to learning, engagement in co-curricular or community activity, and a commitment to academic excellence.
+A limited number of Spirit of Investigator scholarships are provided to young people who embody the very best of our aspirational values — dedication to learning, engagement in co-curricular or community activity, and a commitment to academic excellence.

 Who can apply?